IEEE at a Glance

 IEEE sponsors more than 2,000 annual conferences and events worldwide, curating cutting-edge content for all of the technical fields of interest within IEEE.

 IEEE publishes nearly a third of the world’s technical literature in electrical engineering, computer science, and electronics.
-This includes approximately 200 transactions, journals, and magazines published annually.
+This includes more than 200 transactions, journals, and magazines published annually.
 In cooperation with John Wiley and Sons, Inc., IEEE also produces technical books, monographs, guides, and textbooks.

 IEEE journals are consistently among the most highly cited in electrical and electronics engineering, telecommunications, and other technical fields.